isomerpages/ogp-poe-rayyan/index.md

         - title: A Fun Day with Satay
           date: 08 June 2024
           announcement: What is the perfect Satay?
-The meat should be marinated well, not too chewy and accompanied by a peanut sauce that leaves your arms tired from that constant dipping.
+The meat should be marinated well, not too chewy and accompanied with a peanut sauce that leaves your arms tired from that constant dipping.
 Where is the best satay?
-I don't think you'll ever get the same answer, but I like the one at East Coast Lagoon!
+I don't think you'll ever get one answer, but I like the one at East Coast Lagoon!
           link_text: ""
           link_url: ""
 ---